 - The allergen is normally on the mango’s skin and not on the inside.
 Allergies develop whenever the person comes in contact with the mango skin or sap.
-Allergies are seen mostly when the oleoresin from the peel comes in contact with the pulp of the fruit which is consumed.
+Allergies are seen mostly when people consume the pulp of the fruit which has somehow come in contact with the oleoresin from the peel.

 - If your family has a history of allergies towards nuts or mangoes, consult the paediatrician before feeding it to your baby.
 You can also rub a little mango pulp on the baby’s skin and wait to see if a rash develops on the spot.

 - Highly fibrous mango varieties should ideally be avoided.
 The little fibres can irritate the baby’s immature digestive tract and lead to diarrhoea.

 - Always serve fresh mangoes to your baby once you’ve determined that they are not allergic to it.
 Avoid giving them mangoes that have been cut and stored for more than a day.